upsun/devcenter/dev/content/posts/on-preview-environments.md

 description: |
     Join Greg Qualls in this video to better understand the process of setting up development environments on Upsun through the terminal.
 tags:
-  - events
-  - integrations
+  - environments
 categories:
+  - discussions
-  - how-tos
+  - featured
+math: true
 # excludeSearch: true
 ---